Agricultural Worker in West Africa

 Do you love agriculture?
-Bring your passion and knowledge to work on WEC projects at an experimental farm and visit community gardens in a desert area of Fouta Tooro.
+Bring your passion and knowledge to work on WEC projects at an experimental farm and visit community gardens in a desert area of West Africa.

-Experiment and learn with us how to improve the local agriculture in the hot, dry climate of this Sahel region of Northeast Senegal.
+Experiment and learn with us how to improve the local agriculture in the hot, dry climate of this Sahel region.

-Through all our projects the WEC team want to create ongoing relationships with local Senegalese people like the Fulani.
+Through all our projects the WEC team want to create ongoing relationships with local nomadic people.

 Our vision is to establish communities of disciples of Jesus who will reproduce Christian communities across the region.
 You will need to spend some time learning the local language.